Feel free to browse through my gallery images below.

 This ledger was in a very sorry state when we inherited it, the back cover was delaminating.
 We have since had a book binder work on it, it now looks superb whist retaining its authenticity and originality.
 It's now ready to last another century!

 The ledger measurers 33 cm x 22.5 cm.
 It is 5 cm thick having 530 pages!
 It is Blue with a Brown spine and corners.
+Transcribed by Chris Timms 2026.

 Prior to 1752 the first day of the year was 25th of March (the start of Ladyday) When the calendar changed in Autumn 1752 10 days were "lost", adjusting the lost days from 25th March we come to 5th April, that is still the start of our Tax year!
 From 1753 the first day of the year changed to 1st January.
+All Quarter Day Accounts recorded are below.
+Not all were recorded.